j04kh/avweather/README.md

 This app uses: an API from [AVWX](https://avwx.rest/) to fetch the data (METAR, TAF and Airport info) and the Google Maps API to display the airport location on Maps.

 If you are not familiar with ICAO codes, you can google the ICAO code of your local Aiport, or try with some examples: `KLAX` (Los Angeles Intl), `KMIA` (Miami Intl), `SUMU` (Carrasco Airport Montevideo).
 Keep in mind that not all airports reports METAR or TAF.
-If you search for an aiport that is not reporting, you will see an error message on the homepage of the app.
+If you search for an airport that is not reporting, you will see an error message on the homepage of the app.

 ## Overview